andgohq/homebrew-andgo-tools/README.md

 ### diet-mov

-A tool to convert MOV files to animated PNG format with customizable frame rate.
+A tool to convert MOV files to animated GIF format with customizable frame rate.

 ```bash
 brew install diet-mov